chou27/messageencryptor/README.md

 ## Credits
-Created by [Soumith]
+1.Created by Soumith Kumar Arja
-Inspired by the Fernet encryption algorithm from the cryptography library.
+2.Inspired by the Fernet encryption algorithm from the cryptography library.

 ## Example
 ```bash